droid002/facebook-project/README.md

 # facebook-project
 This project is created by using HTML and CSS only.
-I will update it furthur adding more features and javascript.
+I will update it further adding more features and javascript.